openfoodfacts/food-logging/schemas/README.md

 ### meals.csv

 This is a CSV file to make it as simple as possible for moderately technical Consumers or delegated third-parties to analyze their own data in a spreadsheet or database.
 All column names should be human readable in the user's chosen language.
-A Metadata file will cross-reference the column names against pre-defined properties, like Meal time, Meal Type, Food and Nutrients.
+The Metadata file will cross-reference the column names against pre-defined properties, like Meal time, Meal Type, Food and Nutrients.

 Foods will include the human readable name, e.g. "Baked Beans", that was presented to the user when they selected the Food.